-For added convenience, try to use the same style quick release on different camera supports; this allows you to go from tripod to monopod without having to change the camera plate.
-Quick release plate and bases can often be bought separately from the camera support in order to match other models.
-When purchasing, make sure your quick release system has a locking mechanism.
+For added convenience, try to use the same style quick-release on different camera supports; this allows you to go from tripod to monopod without having to change the camera plate.
+Quick-release plates and bases can often be bought separately from the camera support in order to match other models.
+When purchasing, make sure your quick-release system has a locking mechanism.

 There are other types of plates based on your needs.
 Balance plates can offer a sliding range.
 This helps when balancing uneven payloads, such as a camera sporting a long lens or a matte box.
 Also, some plates are wider, which is great for DSLR shooters.
 The way the plate attaches to the tripod, such as a sideload, can also be important depending on the location of other gear attached to your tripod.

 With so many filmmakers shooting content with smaller, lighter cameras, perhaps you have wondered: “Why not use a photo tripod?”
 Photo tripods can be a great inexpensive solution if you are shooting a wide shot with little to no movement, like a speaker in a sit-down interview.
 However, that only works well for coverage with static shots.
 Let’s take a quick look at the two main types of photographic tripod heads that you might encounter.

 A pan-and-tilt head allows you to adjust your tripod head one axis at a time by loosening and then retightening the positioning knob.
 This knob may have an arm attached.
 So, with this style of head, you can pan up and down or right to left.

 A ball head features a ball-and-socket style design.
 Attached to a base, the ball moves freely in its joint.
 A knob is used to tighten the ball and secure it in place.
 Movement is controlled with this knob, which often has an arm attached to it.

 Heads for motion